Low interest credit cards

 How likely am I to be approved?

 This will depend on your credit report and the lender’s individual criteria.
-You can find out your eligibility rating for various different credit products in thesection of your ClearScore account.
+You can find out your eligibility rating for various different credit products in the section of your

 If your credit score is too low at present to qualify you for a low interest card, don’t give up.
 You just have to play a slightly longer game – look at our 10 steps to a great credit score article for small changes you can make to.